garrandall/popular-music-data/tracks/too-hot-coolio.md

 In God we trust
 What started off as a plan
 Ended up in the plot
-Water can't cool it off cuz it's too damn hot....
+Water can't cool it off cuz it's too damn hot...